FabianSchwartau/OBSPro/README.md

 Here is an image of the current board.
 The parts are roughly placed and a small part is routed.
 Also there are a bunch of 3D models still missing.

 ![](OBSPro_3D.png)

+# Software
+TODO: Link to the software and how to flash the device.